hindman/optopus/README.md

 followed by another section using opt-help syntax to configure the individual Opts more fully.
-Finally, notice that this configuration does more than the argparse example: it defines the `-d` and `-p` options as alternatives (multually exclusive).
+Finally, notice that this configuration does more than the argparse example: it defines the `-d` and `-p` options as alternatives (mutually exclusive).
 That behavior is achievable in argparse, at the cost of looking up even more API.
 Optopus simply builds on a usage syntax already known to many developers: a pipe to delimit alternatives.